Breast Cancer FAQs

 Should my family members be tested for cancer?

 Some cancers - breast, prostate, pancreatic and colon, for example - can have a hereditary component that may make it advisable for family members to be tested.
-Virginia Mason offers a hereditary cancer risk consultation to help patients and their family members who are thinking about having genetic testing performed.
-Hereditary Cancer Risk Assessment
+Virginia Mason offers a genetic cancer risk consultation to help patients and their family members who are thinking about having genetic testing performed.

 What do I need to do after I've had all of my treatment?